Lake Titicaca: Underwater archaeology

 Underwater excavations and surveys in and around Khoa reef, near the Island of Khoa, have recovered thousands of artifacts.
 These artifacts consist of ceramic feline incense burners, carved juvenile llamas, and well-crafted metal, shell, and stone ornaments.
 During the fifteenth and sixteenth centuries, Lake Titicaca was a mythical place and the location of a pilgrimage complex for the Incas.
 Part of this complex included Khoa reef as a location where offerings were dropped into the lake.

 Climate

 Lake Titicaca has a cold subtropical highland climate.
 The average annual precipitation is 610 mm (24 in) mostly falling in summer thunderstorms.
 Winters are dry with very cold nights and mornings and warm afternoons.

-Below are the average temperatures of the town of Juliaca, in the northern part of the lake.
+The cold sources and winds over the lake give it an average surface temperature of 10 to 14 C. In the winter (June – September), mixing occurs with the deeper waters, which are always between 10 and 11 C. Below are the average temperatures of the town of Juliaca, in the northern part of the lake.